Pablo-IAC/SBF_uncertainty_estimator/README.md

 '''
 python3 SBF_uncertainty_estimator_MAIN.py
 '''
-To initiate the interaction run the main code 'SBF_uncertainty_estimator_MAIN.py' in a console.
+to initiate the interaction.
+Run the main code 'SBF_uncertainty_estimator_MAIN.py' in a console.
 Introduce the inputs that the code requires, wait for the calculation and retrieve the outputs through console.

 ################################################################################
 ## Contributing
 ################################################################################

-Pablo R. Beltrán
-Miguel Cerviño Saavedra
+Pablo R. Beltrán, Miguel Cerviño Saavedra

 ################################################################################
 ## License